The Mike Toole Show The Musical Suspects

 Yui Hirasawa literally stumbles into her school's light music club, an afterschool activity ostensibly devoted to playing lightweight pop tunes.
 The current members Ritsu (only joined so she could add “president of extracurricular club!” to her CV), Mio (badgered into joining by Ritsu), and Tsumugi (sweet-talked into joining by Ritsu) are desperate for a fourth, to prevent the nascent club from being dissolved.
 But while Ritsu plays drums (just like Keith Moon!), Mugi plays keyboard (just like Ray Manzarek!) and Mio plays bass and sings (just like Geddy Lee!), Yui doesn't play an instrument.
 It doesn't matter; she's convinced to join, and then more or less handed a Gibson Les Paul.

-’s musical touch is at times, it's absolutely meticulous when it comes to gear, be it Mugi's Korg Triton keyboard or Ritsu's Rick Marrotta drum kit.
+That little detail makes me roll my eyes a bit—after all, part of the fun of being in a high-school band is the cheap, awful student instruments!
+But as light as K-ON!’s musical touch is at times, it's absolutely meticulous when it comes to gear, be it Mugi's Korg Triton keyboard or Ritsu's Rick Marrotta drum kit.
 And Yui, for her part, very quickly goes from staring down uncomprehendingly at her new instrument to sitting on the edge of her bed, practicing barre chords over and over and over.
 She takes to the guitar quickly, and her more established bandmates are impressed when she reveals that she tunes the guitar by ear and quickly notices even 16th-tone discrepancies.

 The girls and their new band, Houkago Tea Time (they do have a tendency to eat snacks and chat instead of practicing) very quickly get good.
 It's a little too quickly, if you ask me—you want a new band of student musicians to be kind of gloriously rough around the edges, but this group literally never has that problem beyond a few wrong notes in the early going.
 Their songs are fun and catchy (particularly the gloriously-titled “My Love is a Stapler”) but seem weirdly polished.
 Instead of watching them painstakingly learn these songs, we follow the band through their daily lives, as their friendship and fellowship grows.
 Yep, this one's another healing show.